 Acquisition of real estate for deceased estates is subject to estate duty, the amount is calculated in accordance with the Estate Duty Act.

-Further, an intermediated money transfer tax of 2% is payable on every electronic transaction in terms of section 22G of the Finance Act [Chapter 23:04].
-Where a transaction exceeds the sum of ZWL66,000,000, a flat rate of ZWL1,320,000 will be payable.
+Further, in terms of section 22G of the Finance Act [Chapter 23:04], an intermediated money transfer tax (IMTT) of 2% is payable on every electronic transaction done in Zimbabwe Dollars (ZiG).
+Any transaction exceeding equivalent in ZiG of USD500,000, has a maximum tax of USD10,150 (at the Interbank Rate) payable in ZiG.
+IMTT of 1% is levied on any electronic transaction done in USD.
+Any transaction exceeding USD500,000 has a maximum tax of USD10,150 payable in USD.
 The tax is payable by the purchaser upon making payment to the seller or the seller’s conveyancers.
-Payments from the conveyancer’s trust account to the seller are exempt from the tax in terms of the Thirteenth Schedule of the Income Tax Act [Chapter 23:06].
+Payments from the conveyancer’s trust account to the seller are exempt from the tax in terms of the Thirtieth Schedule of the Income Tax Act [Chapter 23:06].